ConservationMetrics/gc-docs/docs/reference/integrated-tools/kobotoolbox/index.md

 For detailed information about using KoboToolbox, visit the [official KoboToolbox documentation](https://support.kobotoolbox.org/).

-## Troubleshooting
+## Best Practices & Troubleshooting

+_These are not official KoboToolbox documentation, but rather documentation that CMI has put together based on our experiences to help you get the most out of KoboToolbox.
+If you have anything to add or correct, please feel free to submit a pull request or contact us._

+* For best practices, lessons learned, and usage tips, see the [KoboToolbox Best Practices and Usage Tips](./best-practices.md).
-For common issues and solutions, see the [KoboToolbox Troubleshooting Guide](./troubleshooting.md).
+* For common issues and solutions, see the [KoboToolbox Troubleshooting Guide](./troubleshooting.md).